ton-community/ton-docs/docs/v3/guidelines/nodes/running-nodes/archive-node.md

 cp -r /var/ton-work.bak/db/keyring /var/ton-work/db/keyring
 ```

-3. Make sure that permissions for `/var/ton-work` and `/var/ton-work/keys` dirs promoted correctly:
+3. Make sure that permissions for `/var/ton-work` and `/var/ton-work/keys` directories are set correctly:

-- The owner for the `/var/ton-work/db` dir should be `validator` user:
+- The owner of the `/var/ton-work/db` directory should be the `validator` user:

 ```shell
 chown -R validator:validator /var/ton-work/db
 ```

-- The owner for the `/var/ton-work/keys` dir should be `ubuntu` user:
+- The owner of the `/var/ton-work/keys` directory should be the `ubuntu` user:

 ```shell
 chown -R ubuntu:ubuntu /var/ton-work/keys